Bitspark/slang/README.md

 That's it!
 Now you just need to run `slangd` (on Windows: `slangd.exe`) and Slang will take care of the rest such as downloading the UI and standard library.

+## About Slang runner

+Slang runner allows you to run a blueprint via cli.
+Input data must be passed through STDIN.
+Output will be written to STDOUT.
+Input and output data must be valid newline-delimited json (ndjson).
+As an argument you have to provide a slang file.

+`cat data.ndjson | go run ./cmd/slang d37961fd-7677-4b32-ba1c-cbae2bb85999.slang | less`

 ## Links

 - [TrySlang website](http://tryslang.com)